cdapio/cdap-ingest/file-drop-zone/README.md

 ## Usage

- In order to install File DropZone one should execute following command:
+ To install File DropZone, execute one of these commands:

  - on Debian/Ubuntu systems: